kuleshov/architect/README.md

 ### Verifying the accuracy of the method

 We can use the information in the `layout` file to verify our accuracy.
-This is done using an evaluaton script:
+This is done using an evaluation script:
 ```
 python scripts/eval-layout.py -l drosophila.layout
 ```